theheraldproject/theheraldproject.github.io/protocol/index.md

 - Uses 'connect back' on incoming request to connect to phones that we cannot see, but who see and interact with us (avoiding 'one way detection')
 - Uses it's own internal timer implementation on Android to avoid the 'randomly long wait' issue with Android native timers

+## Non contact tracing uses

+There are a range of other uses for the low level Squire protocol.
+These are discussed on the [commercial uses](/protocol/custom) page.